riarosegarg/ATLA-Weather-App/README.md

 I also used Chat GPT for any issues I encountered while debugging, as I am not too familiar with JS/CSS/HTML.

-All the images are hand-drawn by me through procreate (excluding the wind and humidity symbols.
+All the images are hand-drawn by me through Procreate (excluding the wind and humidity symbols.
 Image credit for these: https://www.freepik.com/)